undreamai/LLMUnity/README.md

     foreach (string input in inputs) await rag.Add(input);
     // get the 2 most similar inputs and their distance (dissimilarity) to the search query (string[] results, float[] distances) = await rag.Search("hello!", 2);
-    // to get the most similar text parts (chnuks) you can enable the returnChunks option rag.ReturnChunks(true);
+    // to get the most similar text parts (chunks), instead of full input, you can enable the returnChunks option rag.ReturnChunks(true);
     (results, distances) = await rag.Search("hello!", 2);
     ...